-The heads of the business areas report to Metso's President and CEO and provide him with information about their respective business's financial development and position, operational performance, operating environment development, customers and competitive situation.
+The heads of the business areas report to Metso's President and CEO and are responsible for their respective business area's financial development and position, operational performance, operating environment development, customers and competitive situation.
 They are also responsible for the development of business line operations and strategy, for implementing Metso's plans, strategies and operating policies within the business lines, and for collaboration between the business lines.